All Episodes

 And now I will say that there is a cancer that is a clear and present danger to the presidency of Joe Biden.

-And then that is, you know, this has gone off the rails for them in ways I'm sure they never anticipated.
+And that is, you know, this has gone off the rails for them in ways I'm sure they never anticipated.

 You're not getting a billion dollars.

-Unless you fire a prosecutor.
+They're not going to get it unless you fire a prosecutor.

 Okay.

-But he goes before the Council of Foreign Relations, bragging he unilaterally withheld the billion and son of a bee, they fired him.
+But he goes before the Council of Foreign Relations, bragging he unilaterally withheld the billion, and son of a bee, they fired him.

 And this is the real quid pro quo.